bcgov/nr-old-growth/README.md

 # Overview

-The nr-old-growth is a node.js application built with [Vue.js](https://vuejs.org) in typescript as frontend, [nestJS](https://docs.nestjs.com) as backend, integrated with the [greenfield-template](https://github.com/bcgov/greenfield-template) to automate the process for testing, security scanning, code quality checking, image building and deploying.
+The nr-old-growth is a node.js application built with [nestJS](https://docs.nestjs.com), integrated with the [greenfield-template](https://github.com/bcgov/greenfield-template) to automate the process for testing, security scanning, code quality checking, image building and deploying.
+We use [CHEFS](https://bcgov.github.io/common-service-showcase/services/chefs.html) to manage the submission and review of the field verification form.
+The nr-old-growth applicatin is developed based on the [CHEFS API](https://chefs.nrs.gov.bc.ca/app/api/v1/docs#operation/listSubmissions), that provides an notification system to notify the selected natural resource district office whenever there is a new submission.

 This project is in active development.
 Please visit our [issues](https://github.com/bcgov/nr-old-growth-integration/issues) page to view or request features.